msGenDev/pys3file/README.md

 ## File transfer

-Simple Python based file transfer to/from Amazon S3 that uses the boto python library for AWS S3.
-Requires Python 2.7 for purposes of using argparse command line parsing.
+This is a simple Python based file transfer utility to get and put files to Amazon S3.
+It uses the boto python library for AWS S3.
+It requires Python 2.7 for purposes of using argparse command line parsing.

 I installed boto like this on the Mac: